diplomaticfellow/diplomaticfellow.github.io/_tabs/about.md

 ## Experience

+### Online Integration Bee, Founder

+Online Integration Bee, an exclusive event for high school students!
+We are excited to gather young and motivated mathematical minds from around the world for a unique and exhilarating competition.
+OIB is designed to celebrate the beauty and importance of calculus while fostering a spirit of friendly rivalry among students.

 ### Lunar Community Staff Member

 I serve as a Physics Staff member for the Lunar Community, a non-profit organization dedicated to hosting mathematics and physics competitions for high school students.
 This role promotes STEM education and fosters a community of young scholars.